After what seemed like ages, Annice and Ritsa returned. Khailani was drinking water with the youngest still accompanying her.

 “Somebody caught the bastards.
-Their tied up and ready for the police to haul their asses away,” the troop leader reported.
+They’re tied up and ready for the police to haul their asses away,” the troop leader reported.

-While Ritsa led her daughter back to her room, Annice sat across from Khailani and touched her hand.
+While Ritsa led her daughter back to her room, Annice sat across from Khailani and touched her trembling hands.

 “I wouldn’t be surprised if they followed us.
 They’ve been persistent this past week,” Khailani whispered, recalling the crumpled notes stuffed in her purse.
 They found her all those times.
 How would this be any different?

 Khailani had considered that but dismissed the idea.
 “What’s the point of removing me from the picture?
 I’m not even the main lookout.
 You three ran these operations long before I joined.
 If they wanted us to fail, they’d be threatening you, Dean, and Talia or any other girl with more experience than me.